The Lake Marian Track in Fiordland, New Zealand deserves its own blog post.

 How long does it take to do complete the Lake Marian Track?

 The DOC signboard recommends a return duration of 3 hours.
 That appears to be true if you exclude the initial part of the walk.
-More like a hike, actually.
+Which is more like a hike, than a walk actually.

 How to prepare for the Lake Marian track